bennhood/Okta-Workforce-Identity-Project/README.md

 - **Terraform** - manage all Okta config as version-controlled HCL using the Okta Terraform Provider
 - **HR connector** - replace CSV import with a native Okta HR Sourcing connector (Workday, SAP SuccessFactors)
-- **SCIM provisioning** - replace Slack Bot API with SCIM 2.0 on Business+ for full account lifecycle management
+- **SCIM server hardening** - persistent storage, full RFC 7644 filter grammar, ETag versioning, `/Schemas` and `/ResourceTypes` discovery endpoints, and a stable HTTPS deployment in place of the tunnel
 - **Device Trust** - integrate Okta with Intune or Jamf for genuine managed vs unmanaged device differentiation in MFA policy
 - **OAuth 2.0 service app** - replace SSWS token auth with OAuth 2.0 client credentials for scoped, rotatable API access
 - **SIEM integration** - pipe Okta System Log to Splunk or Sentinel for real-time alerting and SLA breach detection